Using personal mobile devices for work could come at a price

 This interview is based on research by Oriol Cremades

 Many employees are using their personal phones or computers for work.
 The line between work and personal technologies is blurring.
+This trend is particularly reflected in the growing use of BYOD in companies, where employees use their own devices for work, also encouraged by different models of teleworking.

 Although it may seem a harmless habit, employees and employers should think twice before using personal mobile devices at work, warns Esade researcher Oriol Cremades.